jforge/iac-samples/cloudformation/aws-cdk/aws-cdk-s3-vuejs/README.md

-# Deploying A Vue.js frontend to S3
+# Deploying a Vue.js frontend to S3

 Demonstrates provisioning of a Vue.js SPA to S3.

+Work in progress.

 ## References